 Refinance Nursing Student Loans

-There’s no penalty to paying off your nursing student loans early.
-This is my main strategy.
-If you pay them off early, then you save on the interest payments that accrue over time.
-In order to execute this plan, you will need to work hard to earn extra income and live frugally while paying them off.
-These two lifestyle choices result in extra cash to put toward your loans.
-I’ve written before on hacking the nurse payscale in order to increase your earning ability.
-Paying off your nursing student loans is a powerful goal to have, and it’s empowering to pay extra every month on the loans.
+Paying off your nursing student loans is a powerful goal.
+It’s empowering to pay extra every month on the loans.
 I highly recommend this strategy, but it’s not for everyone.
 Your money might be better used elsewhere.
 You have to make that decision.
 I will write in the future about paying off student loans versus saving for retirement.
 I decided the psychological benefits of someday being debt free are worth it.